projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 the information about the resources (I/O and MMIO) used by the PCI device.
-ACRN virtualizes the BAR registers and for the rest of the config space, forwards reads and writes to the physical config space of pass-thru devices.
+ACRN virtualizes the BAR registers and for the rest of the config space, forwards reads and writes to the physical config space of passthrough devices.
 Refer to the `I/O`_ section below for more details.

 .. figure:: images/partition-image1.png
    :align: center